dmakogon/nosqlnow2015/demowalkthrough.md

 ## Exclude paths

-### query for a given overview.
+Here, we'll query for a given overview.
 Not a realistic query, as nobody would know an entire overview.
 But here's one small example, with a very small overview:

         SELECT *
 	FROM Movies m